Nets recover from stars’ slow start, beat Celtics 104-93

 LIP READING

-Boston’s Brad Stevens and the Nets’ Steve Nash both coached without masks, now allowed for coaches who are fully vaccinated.
+Stevens and the Nets’ Steve Nash both coached without masks, now allowed for coaches who are fully vaccinated.
 Stevens said it helped that players could see his mouth again, because with the bigger crowds now in arenas, it would become tougher to hear his instructions.

 But there was a benefit to having his mouth covered.